k9w/instructions/containerOpenbsdChroot.md

 and function perfectly if the same shared libraries are in host and chroot.

-The packages and ports systems, and other userspace software builds use files and directories that ar not usually shared in the kernel with the host system.
+The packages and ports systems, and other userspace software builds such as from [Github](https://github.com), use files and directories that are not usually shared in the kernel with the host system.

-So for example, you can install git and go from packages, clone a go application from source on Github, and build it using the go compiler in the chroot, check its library dependencies with ldd, copy the binary to ~/bin or /usr/local/bin on the host, verify it works, and delete the chroot, or keep the chroot for the next time you want to update build the updated application from source.
+So for example, you can install [Git](https://git-scm.com) and [Go](https://go.dev) from packages, clone a go application from source on Github, and build it using the go compiler in the chroot, check its library dependencies with ldd, copy the binary to ~/bin or /usr/local/bin on the host, verify it works, and delete the chroot, or keep the chroot for the next time you want to update build the updated application from source.

 ## Build the chroot